bmitch/churn-php/README.md

 ## Contributing
 * Please run `composer test` on PHP 7.1 and ensure it passes.
-* If you do have access to PHP 7.1 please make sure that CI build passes when you make pull request.
+* If you don't have access to PHP 7.1 please make sure that CI build passes when you make pull request.
 If you are unable to get it to pass in the pull request please ping me and I can help.
 * Please see [CONTRIBUTING.md](CONTRIBUTING.md)

 ## License